nmoya/coding-practice/README.md

 SPOJ: http://br.spoj.com/
 Euler: http://projecteuler.net/

-Inside each folder, will be a subfolder with the problem name, code and an input file.
-Sometime an PDF of the description of the problem.
+Inside each folder, there will be a subfolder with the problem name, code and an input file.
+Sometimes an PDF with the description of the problem.
-Files with PRO prefix, refer to a problem with work in progress.
-The solution haven't been approved yet.
+Files with the prefix 'PRO', refer to a problem with work in progress.
+The solution haven't been approved yet by the online judge.